Steven-Gzc/pseudocie/README.md

 For the complete official specification, refer to the [CIE 9618 Pseudocode Guide for Teachers](697401-2026-pseudocode-guide-for-teachers.pdf).

+**Disclaimer**: This project is not affiliated with, endorsed by, or connected to Cambridge International Education.
+It is an independent educational tool created for learning purposes.

 ## Features

 Currently supported pseudocode features: